loadup/partner-api-examples/ruby/README.md

 This file uses the client to make a mutation, or a change to data, to submit a new schedule request.
 This will be the most common kind of order you'll make.

+*mutations/cancel_schedule_request.rb*

+This file uses the client to make a mutation to cancel an existing schedule request.
+This will only work if the customer has not already schedule their service.

 ## Usage

 To test out one of the queries, simply execute it via `ruby`